sieve-community/examples/audio_enhancement/demucs/README.md

 * `audio` -  Audio file (mp3,wav,flac) to be seperated
 * `model` - The model to be used for audio separation.
 Default is "htdemucs_ft".
 Available models are given below
+* `two_stems` - The two_stems option seperates the stem chosen from the rest of the stems.
 * `overlap` -  option controls the amount of overlap between prediction windows.
 Default is 0.25 (i.e. 25%) which is probably fine.
 It can probably be reduced to 0.1 to improve a bit speed.
 * `shifts` - The number of shifts to be used. performs multiple predictions with random shifts (a.k.a the shift trick) of the input and average them.
 This makes prediction SHIFTS times slower.
 Default is 0
 * `mp3` - If True, the audio will be saved as mp3.
 Default is False